 5. Greater employee participation in efforts to innovate

 Within the physician liaison role, the most impactful connections to be made are those with physicians.
-As mentioned previously on the Marketware blog, career satisfaction among physicians is at a low 60 percent.
+As mentioned previously on the Marketware blog, career satisfaction among physicians is at a low 60%.
 The stress that healthcare workers endure on a daily basis undeniably takes a toll.
 Physician liaisons should be working to create better programs that accurately reflect the wants and needs of their physicians.
 How can a physician liaison create a better physician relationship management system to increase overall satisfaction and build relationships?

 Make Connection a Priority